 - Chunk the test case.
 It may be that the test case is too large, containing way too many steps, and is not cohesive.
 This makes it hard to test and prioritize one scenario and may be more prone to the situation you describe.
 You’ll still end up with a failing test in this case.

-The key thing for me is to not play any games.
-If there is a failing test case due to a bug that has not been fixed, then that’s the reality and should be reported on until a key decision is made.
+The critical thing for me is to not play any games.
+If there is a failing test case due to a bug that has not been fixed, then that’s the reality and should be reported on until a critical decision is made.
 If the bug is punted permanently, then the test case could be updated to reflect the proper unexpected behavior as we just made a design choice for the product.

 In all cases, the bug should be linked to the test case for full traceability,